 Reuse login page for errors

 The Servlet API defines a form-based login mechanism, which allows you to define a login page and an associated login error page.
-Here is an example of such an entry in web.xml :
+Here is an example of such an entry in web.xml:

-<login-config> <auth-method>FORM</auth-method> <form-login-config> <form-login-page>/Login.jsp</form-login-page> <form-error-page>/LoginError.jsp</form-error-page> </form-login-config> </login-config>It is important to note that you do not have to specify two different pages.
+It's useful to note that you don't have to specify two different pages.

-<login-config> <auth-method>FORM</auth-method> <form-login-config> <form-login-page>/Login.jsp</form-login-page> <form-error-page>/Login.jsp?Retry=True</form-error-page> </form-login-config> </login-config>That is, the same page can be reused for login errors.
+That is, the same page can be reused for login errors.
 In the presence of the Retry parameter, the Login.jsp will display a simple error message.

 Here is a snippet from a Login.jsp which uses this style: